On the Sample Complexity of Learning for Blind Inverse Problems: Introduction

 \section{Introduction}

-Blind inverse problems arise in many scientific and engineering applications, where the forward operator is unknown or only partially known.
-This lack of operator knowledge fundamentally limits reconstruction quality and necessitates the development of principled and computationally efficient solution methods.
+Blind inverse problems arise in many scientific and engineering applications, where the forward operator describing the - often linear - acquisition process is unknown or only partially known.
+An illustrative example happens regularly in experimental sciences where the calibration of the measuring device (microscope, telescope,\dots) is never perfectly known.
+This lack of operator knowledge fundamentally limits the quality of the reconstructed signal of interest and necessitates the development of principled and computationally efficient solution methods.
 Among the various instances of blind inverse problems, blind image deconvolution is arguably one of the most extensively studied, across both image processing and inverse problems communities; see, for example, \cite{Kundur1996,Bertero_1998,Ming2003,Levin2009} for surveys and representative contributions.

-Over the past decade, learning-based methods have achieved state-of-the-art performance in several applied inverse problems contexts upon suitable supervised/unsupervised training and availability of training data.
+Classical reconstruction methods are based on retrieving a \textit{maximum a posteriori} solution where the prior functionals of the signal and operator structure are handcrafted based on expert modeling~\cite{benning_modern_2018}, which makes them difficult to use in general contexts.
+On the other hand, over the past decade, learning-based methods have achieved state-of-the-art (empirical) performance in several applied inverse problems contexts upon suitable supervised/unsupervised training and availability of training data~\cite{arridge_solving_2019}.
 However, such data-driven approaches are often difficult to interpret and typically lack rigorous theoretical guarantees, which are essential in safety-critical applications such as biomedical imaging \cite{Ongie2020,Knoll2020}.
 Most learning-based approaches to inverse problems are built upon highly nonlinear models, which often hinder interpretability and theoretical analysis.
-In this work, we adopt a complementary viewpoint and focus on linear estimators, including, for instance, linear neural networks \cite{saxe2014,Gunasekar2018,woodworth_kernel_2020}.
-This restriction enables a complete theoretical treatment while retaining sufficient modeling power to investigate fundamental aspects of blind inverse problems.
+In this work, we adopt a complementary viewpoint and focus on learned \textit{linear} estimators, whose does include, for instance, linear neural networks \cite{saxe2014,Gunasekar2018,woodworth_kernel_2020}.
+This restriction has the potential to enable a complete theoretical treatment while retaining sufficient modeling power to investigate fundamental aspects of blind inverse problems~\cite{alberti2021learning, chirinos2024learning}.

-In this paper, we study blind linear inverse problems, in which the goal is to recover an unknown signal $\xvc \in X$, assumed to be drawn from a distribution $\pi_\xv$, from indirect and noisy observations $\yv \in Y$, when the forward operator $\fop$ is unknown or only partially known.
+Given two finite-dimensional Hilbert spaces $X, Y$, we consider in this paper blind linear inverse problems, in which the goal is to recover an unknown signal $\xvc \in X$, assumed to be drawn from a distribution $\pi_\xv$, from indirect and noisy observations $\yv \in Y$, when the forward operator $\fop\in \mathcal{L}(X,Y)$ is unknown or only partially known.
 The observation model reads